Patient Rights & Responsibilities

-Your rights as a patient of Hendrick Medical Center
+Your rights as a patient of Hendrick Health System

-You are entitled to dignified and respectful care regardless of race, religion, national origin, sex, age or ability to pay.
+- You are entitled to dignified and respectful care regardless of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation and gender identity or expression.
 Your cultural beliefs, preferences and personal values will be respected during your treatment at Hendrick.
-You have a right to have your religious and spiritual services accommodated.
+You have a right to have your religious and spiritual services accommodated

-You are entitled to effective communication that is tailored to your age, language, and ability to understand.
-You are entitled to interpretation and translation services as necessary; the hospital communicates with those who have vision, speech, hearing or cognitive impairments in a manner that meets their needs.
+- You are entitled to effective communication that is tailored to your age, language, and ability to understand.
+You will be provided interpretation and translation services as necessary at no cost to you; the hospital communicates with those who have vision, speech, hearing or cognitive impairments in a manner that meets their needs.

 - You and, when appropriate, your representatives are entitled to participate in the development and implementation of your plan of care and to make informed decisions regarding your care.
 You are entitled to be informed of your health status, to be informed of your prognosis, to be given written information regarding your right to accept or refuse medical/surgical treatment, to be involved in care planning and treatment, including the appropriate assessment and management of pain, and to be able to request or refuse medical or surgical treatment.

 - Your representative has the right, to the extent permitted by law, to exercise the rights delineated on your behalf if you have been legally declared incompetent, are found by your physician to be incapable of understanding the proposed treatment or procedure, are unable to communicate your wishes regarding treatment, or are a minor.